sdotlock/CarParked-Android/readme.md

 # CarParked

 Tag where you've parked and easily find it later with easy to follow walking directions.
-No more wandering the streets, wondering where you parked your car.
+No more wandering the streets, trying to figure out where you parked your car.

-'Carparked' was built as part of a week 'individual project' as park of the [Victoria University of Wellington, Master of Software Development](https://www.wgtn.ac.nz/ecs/study/postgraduate-study/software-development) Course.
+'Carparked' was built as an 'Individual Project' week as part of the [Victoria University of Wellington, Master of Software Development](https://www.wgtn.ac.nz/ecs/study/postgraduate-study/software-development) Course.
 The aim of the project is to 'impress' faculty by building a novel piece of software using new skills learnt through the week and building on skills taught over the course of the program.

 ## Getting Started